 Enhancing the Capacity of Rural Schools to Identify, Prevent, and Intervene in Youth Mental Health Concerns

 A consortium of researchers and rural school districts across Missouri, Virginia, and Montana are establishing the National Center for Rural School Mental Health (NCRSMH) to enhance the capacity of rural schools to identify, prevent, and intervene in youth mental health concerns.
+This Center is funded by the U.S. Department of Education, Institute of Education Sciences.
 Nearly 20 percent of school-age children experience serious mental health issues yet few receive services, a situation exacerbated in rural settings.
 Rural communities are incorrectly perceived as having fewer mental health needs given their small populations and low residential density.
 This along with their geographic isolation and scarce resources has resulted in limited mental health service options for rural youth and their families.

 NCRSMH will develop and evaluate a comprehensive, public health, and prevention science approach to systematic mental health screening and supports for rural schools.
 NCRSMH builds on an IES researcher-practitioner partnership that is validating the Early Identification System (EIS) through the Boone County Schools Mental Health Coalition.
 The current EIS model includes an online youth mental health risk screening tool; a dashboard system for schools to review and use the data to select school, classroom, and individual evidence-based interventions (EBIs) matched to each problem area identified by the screener; and outcome and fidelity monitoring tools.
 The specific planned enhancements to the current EIS model are the addition of a school climate measure to support assessment of school-level factors and professional development and coaching to support implementation of the EIS model.
 Involving rural school partners in the iterative development process is expected to improve the capacity of rural school personnel to feasibly use reliable measures and access data dashboards, appropriate interventions, and fidelity monitoring tools to improve rural youth mental health.
 NCRSMH will provide leadership in rural education research through national dissemination of the EIS model and the partnership process that supported its design and evaluation.